Akshay-dev2/frontend-design-lab/README.md

 ## Hostinger Pricing and Value in 2026
 Hostinger remains known for competitive pricing.
 Long-term plans offer the best rates.

-If you plan to sign up, you can reduce costs further using a verified **[Hostinger Coupon Code](https://github.com/anil-writes/Web-Hosting-Guides)** during checkout.
+If you plan to sign up, you can reduce costs further using the latest **[Hostinger Coupon Code](https://devgraphiq.com/hostinger-coupon-code/)** during checkout.

 ### Current Plan Structure
 Hostinger offers: